Updated July 2026 to reflect the FedRAMP Consolidated Rules for 2026, released June 25, 2026.

 What FedRAMP Rev5 requires

-The relevant control:
+The relevant rules:

 - MAS-CSO-TPR (MUST): document third-party information resources with usage, justification, and mitigations

-Under Rev5 Balance ADS (Authorization Data Sharing):
+Under CDS (Certification Data Sharing):

 What FedRAMP 20x requires

 20x makes machine-readable documentation the primary format, not an optional add-on.
 The human-readable version is a view of the same data, not a separately written document.
+The format is not OSCAL.
+It is FedRAMP’s own JSON schemas.

-The relevant KSIs:
+The relevant rules:

-Trust center requirements under ADS:
+Trust center requirements under CDS:

-- ADS-TRC-USH (MUST): uninterrupted sharing
+- CDS-TRC-USH (MUST): uninterrupted sharing

-- ADS-TRC-PAC (MUST): documented programmatic access
+- CDS-TRC-PAC (MUST): documented programmatic access, including to human-readable materials

-- ADS-TRC-AAI (MUST): agency user inventory
+- CDS-TRC-AAI (MUST): agency access inventory and history

-- ADS-TRC-ACL (MUST): access logging, 6+ months
+- CDS-TRC-ACL (MUST): access logging, with summaries stored at least six months

 The pain we lived